| News | Drivers

 This will also make charging more efficient.
 The charging experience slows the longer the vehicle is plugged in and charging for.
 Whilst with a rapid charger, it can take a mere 20-30 minutes to reach 80%, the final 20% will take just as long.

-Depending on your EV, 80% battery life offers a good driving distance.
+Depending on your EV, 80% battery life offers a good driving distance for most journeys.

 Efficient EV Driving Tips

 Another way drivers can reduce the cost of owning an electric car is by avoiding having to charge repeatedly.
-Drivers can achieve this by being mindful of how they drive.
+And being mindful and careful of how you drive, maximising your range, is a big part of achieving that.

 Drive gently